thetillhoff/temingo/README.md

   - Iterate through folders from inputdir `/` to the folder containing the template
   - On that way, always merge the lowerlevel `meta.yaml` (if it exists) into the parent one
   - Pass the final object as `values[meta]` to the respective template rendering process
-- What else does the `values[string]object` map contain tha tis passed to each template rendering process:
+- What else does the `values[string]object` map contain that is passed to each template rendering process:
   ```
   ["path"] = string -> path to template (within `./src/`)
   ["breadcrumbs"] = []string -> path to location of template, split by '/'